Division Director, Division of Chemistry, MPS

 You will be evaluated for this job based on how well you meet the qualifications above.

-Applicants will be screened for basic eligibility according to the mandatory qualification requirements.
-Eligible applicants will be reviewed by an Evaluation Panel according to the criteria based on the qualification requirements.
+Applicants will be evaluated by an Evaluation Panel of senior officials.
+The panel will rate and rank applicants on the basis of the quality and extent of total accomplishments, experience and education.
+The panel will determine the degree to which candidates possess the required knowledge, skills and abilities to perform the professional/technical qualifications of the position and the executive/managerial qualifications to determine the best qualified candidates.
 The best qualified candidates will be referred to the appropriate official who will recommend selection.
 All applicants will be considered without regard to race, color, religion, sex, national origin, political affiliation, marital status, physical disability, age, membership in an employee organization, or other non-merit reason.

 There are no questions to preview in the link below.

 To preview questions please click here.
 Read more Security clearance Other Drug test required No